mattrussi/gitlab-com-runbooks/docs/registry/db-post-deployment-migrations.md

    In this example, there is one pending post-deployment migration named `20221123174403_post_add_layers_simplified_usage_index_batch_1`.
 You know it's pending because `APPLIED` is empty.
 You know it's a post-deployment because of the `(post deployment)` suffix.

+   Note that we're explicitly disabling the `SKIP_POST_DEPLOYMENT_MIGRATIONS` environment variable for these commands.
+If we don't, then the registry CLI will ignore post-deployment migrations.
+This environment variable is set to `true` for our deployments ([sample](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com/-/blob/62be0606e27a2af17d91d3857e914dc08a631283/releases/gitlab/values/gprd-cny.yaml.gotmpl#L224)) to avoid having these migrations applied alongside regular schema migrations during upgrades.

 1. Confirm that there are no pending regular migrations in the list above;

 1. Confirm that the number and name of pending post-deployment migrations matches those described in the change request;